Your First 7 Days on The Clear Edge: Where to Start and What to Build First

 He asked: “Where do I actually start?”

-Day 7: He had his first working system—the Signal Grid.
+Day 7: First working system—the Signal Grid.
 He knew exactly which work moved revenue and which was noise.

 Week 2: Cut 14 hours of low-value work.